-All data held is treated as highly confidential and is never passed to anyone other than those authorised to handle it.
+All data held is treated as highly confidential and is never passed to anyone outside of those authorised to

-The data held falls into the following categories:
+The data we hold falls into the following categories:

-The data required for people hiring the Village Hall
+The data we have to obtain for people hiring the Village Hall

 Access to the Booking information is restricted to: